sagemath/sage-archive-2023-02-01/src/doc/en/installation/source.rst

    we appreciate everything.)

-   See :ref:`section_make` for some targets for the ``make`` command, :ref:`section_envvar` for additional informatio on useful environment variables used by Sage, and :ref:`section_notebook_ssl` for additional instruction on how to build the notebook with SSL support.
+   See :ref:`section_make` for some targets for the ``make`` command, :ref:`section_envvar` for additional information on useful environment variables used by Sage, and :ref:`section_notebook_ssl` for additional instruction on how to build the notebook with SSL support.